Eye colds: Are they “pink eye” or something else?

 Eye colds, because they are viral, don’t have a “cure” or specific medical treatments.
 They will usually run their course and go away on their own, along with your cold or flu, in a week or so.
 If you have an eye cold, your doctor will likely focus on alleviating your symptoms with over-the-counter treatments and natural, at-home remedies for pink eye.

-Bacterial and other forms of conjunctivitis can be treated with antibiotics and prescription eye drops, though they may also resolve on their own in some cases.
+Bacterial and other forms of conjunctivitis can be treated with antibiotics and prescription antibiotic eye drops.
+They may also resolve on their own in some cases.
 You can also try the OTC and natural remedies to relieve your symptoms while the infection clears up.

 While eye colds and some other types of conjunctivitis will go away on their own, it’s very important to remember that’s not always the case.
 Also, many other eye infections may look like conjunctivitis.
-Always check with your eye doctor if you have severe symptoms or if they last more than five to seven days.
+Always seek care from your eye doctor if you have severe symptoms or if they last more than five to seven days.